India says Islamic State not yet a threat

 But India's 160 million Muslim population Muslim has largely stayed away from waging holy wars in foreign battlefields which Indian security officials say underlines the strength of the country's democracy where people don't have to turn to guns to fight for their rights.

-Doval said the government would be watching closely signs of foreign groups trying to tie with Indian militant organizations.
+Doval said the government would be watching closely signs of foreign groups trying to tie with Indian militant organisations.

 "But we have to watch it very, very closely in case any of these relationships develop and in case they start targeting India or interests of India, we will have to take a very serious view."